-TASK F-3 Other Non-CPG Funded Studies
+TASK F-3 Non-CPG Funded Studies

 PURPOSE: The Metropolitan Council has planning activities funded throughout the agency that meet the agency's regional goals of Sustainability, Equity, Livability, Stewardship and Prosperity.
-There studies often involved transportation planning staff and are mentioned in the previous planning activities.
-In 2021, the Council awarded specific local funds for equity related activities.
-Transportation Planning received \$250,000 in Council local funds to conduct an Equity Evaluation of Regional Transportation Investment.
-This study will be 100% local funded but will also involved transportation staff time and efforts as described in activity C-3.
+These studies often involve transportation planning staff time and are mentioned in the previous planning activities, however, the consultant contract itself is funded with non-CPG funds.
+In 2023, three study efforts as noted below and described in Appendix C are receiving non-CPG funding.